Kish202/Tania-portfolio/README.md

 ## License 📄

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/jigar-sable/next-portfolio/blob/main/LICENSE.md)
+This project is licensed under MIT License